Experts Analysis: Oclaro Inc (OCLR)

 For Oclaro Inc (NASDAQ:OCLR) out of the analyst recommendations 1 analysts recommend stock a Buy, 3 rate the stock Outperform, 9 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Oclaro Inc (NASDAQ:OCLR) has a market capitalization of $1.46 Billion and its number of outstanding shares are 171.19 Million.
-During previous trade 1.45 Million shares of Oclaro Inc (NASDAQ:OCLR) exchanged hands whereas on average almost 3.14 Million shares has been traded.
+Shares of Oclaro Inc (NASDAQ:OCLR) has a market capitalization of $1.49 Billion and its number of outstanding shares are 171.19 Million.
+During previous trade 0 shares of Oclaro Inc (NASDAQ:OCLR) exchanged hands whereas on average almost 3.07 Million shares has been traded.